shubhamdeveloper188/JS-Projects-Complete/Stone, Paper & Scissors/README.md

-### Welcome to my Projects. . 🪨📄✂️ Stone Paper Scissors
+### Welcome to my Projects 🪨📄✂️ Stone Paper Scissors
 - **Description**: A simple game where the user plays against the computer.
 Built using basic JavaScript logic and DOM manipulation.
 - **Features**:
   - Player vs Computer mode